EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/9937b4a2-ee9e-4860-a0b0-7de247867ff9" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to the where you created the virtual machine click create, the dropbox will pop up and then click azure virtual machine
+Go back to the section where you created the virtual machine.
+Click 'Create' again, and a dropdown menu will appear.
+From the dropdown, select 'Azure Virtual Machine.
 </p>
 <br />